-It is best to have a professional remove the platinum and other materials from the catalytic converter because it’s a dangerous operation.
+It is best to have a professional remove the platinum and other materials from the catalytic converter, because it’s a dangerous operation.
 Before anything is done, it’s imperative that all proper safety precautions are followed.
 By wearing the proper personal protective equipment (PPE), you ensure that toxic fumes aren’t inhaled, thereby preventing dangerous respiratory illnesses.

-To get the platinum from the catalytic converter, the inner honeycomb must be treated through a leaching process.
+To get platinum from the catalytic converter, the inner honeycomb must be treated through a leaching process.
 Because platinum is inert, it will not dissolve in typical acids.
 Instead, a solution made from a potent oxidizing agent must be mixed with special acids to dissolve the platinum.
 This leaching process separates the platinum from the base metals for recycling.